eggjs/egg-ts-helper/README.md

 ## Extend

-`egg-ts-helper` using generator to implement feature like loader in egg.
-So it also need to support custom loader.
+`egg-ts-helper` using generator to implement feature like loader in egg. and it also support custom loader.

-See the example below to know how to configure for custom loader.
+See the example below to know how to configure.

 ### Example